Dander on Cats – Diagnosis & Prevention

 Seeking Professional Veterinary Advice:

-1. If you suspect dandruff or if the condition persists, it is recommended to consult a veterinarian.
+1. If you suspect dander or if the condition persists, it is recommended to consult a veterinarian.

 2. The veterinarian will conduct a thorough examination of the cat’s skin, coat, and overall health.